 Although Mari was perhaps more intuitively known for his designs, it is his ideas which make him one of the most radical, revolutionary thinkers of his generation.
 Mari’s own political views veered towards communism, something that he made sure to be reflected in his work.
 He saw design as a democratic utopia, a designer’s responsibility towards its community.
 He claimed that his work was aimed at creating a better world, by looking at future scenarios that he would tackle with his projects.

 His political ideas were reflected in his definition of ‘good design’, which he described as sustainable, accessible, functional, well made, emotionally resonant, enduring, socially beneficial, beautiful, economic and affordable.

 A project which is perhaps Mari’s most referenced idea and a fitting demonstration of his thinking is the Proposta per un’Autoprogettazione (proposal for a self-design) series.
 A 1974 book presented as an instruction manual to create furniture simply using rough boards and nails, Autoprogettazione represented an economical way to produce furniture while sharing knowledge and creating awareness of the act of making.

 Mari closed his studio in 2014, but his impact has always been tangible within the design industry and among creatives from all fields.
-His creative power is revealed in a recent exhibition at Milan’s Triennale museum (currently on view).
-Curated by Hans Ulrich Obrist with Francesca Giacomelli, the exhibition is both an in-depth overview of his work but also an opportunity for artists and designers to celebrate his impact.
-Contributions from the likes of artists Rirkrit Tiravanija, Danh Vō, the late designer Nanda Vigo, and designer Virgil Abloh among many others make it clear that Mari’s contributions to the creative industries have been far-reaching, and that his legacy will live on. §
+His creative power was celebrated through a 2020 exhibition at Milan’s Triennale Design Museum.
+Curated by Hans Ulrich Obrist with Francesca Giacomelli, the exhibition offered both an in-depth overview of his work but also an opportunity for artists and designers to pay tribute to his impact.
+Contributions from the likes of artists Rirkrit Tiravanija, Danh Vō, the late designer Nanda Vigo, and designer Virgil Abloh among many others made it clear that Mari’s contributions to the creative industries have been far-reaching, and that his legacy will live on. §